jeraldconstantino/nitrate-sufficiency-monitoring-system/README.md

   <img src="https://github.com/jeraldconstantino/nitrate-sufficiency-monitoring-system/blob/main/icon/logo.svg" alt="banner" width="150" height="150">
 </p>
 <h1 align="center">Nitrate Sufficiency Monitoring System</h1>

 The system is primarily designed for monitoring and classifying the nitrate sufficiency of an aquaponic system based on the morphological features of the lettuce.
-It is deployed on a Raspberry Pi 4 Model B device.
 The software has been developed using the PyQt5 library and is integrated with a deep learning model that utilizes the [Ultralytic YOLO algorithm](https://docs.ultralytics.com/modes/) to perform live video feed classification and segmentation tasks.
+It is deployed on a Raspberry Pi 4 Model B device for real-word inferencing.